nico0689crc/catalog-api/README.md

 For getting started with the project you have to follow the below procedure.

 -- Install MongoDb.
-Follow this installation steps with your current operative system. https://docs.mongodb.com/manual/installation
+Follow these installation steps with your current operative system. https://docs.mongodb.com/manual/installation
--- Create an user with password that be able to access the database.
+-- Create an user with a password that be able to access the database.
 <br>
 How to do that?
 <br>
 https://docs.mongodb.com/manual/tutorial/create-users/
 <br>
-You can run this commands to create differents users with propers roles.
+You can run these commands to create different users with propers roles.
 <br><br>
 `Admin Role`
 ```